Annapari/sanity-template-nextjs-landing-pages/README.md

 $ npx @sanity/cli install

 ----

+## insert an email address to test the contact form

+sanity-template-nextjs-landing-pages/pages/api/contact.js
+line 18, insert an email address to recieve the submitted emails

 ## After you have the files, run the Studio and the Website using localhost

 Run Sanity Studio: